 While jazz is at the core of my music, I became interested in American roots music after hearing Appalachian fiddle players in West Virginia.
-I explored a variety of fiddle styles and incorporated them in my writing.
-For the first couple of years in this new phase of my work many of my originals were simple tunes.
-I focused on composing melodies and, unlike my earlier work, did not write ensemble scores.
+I explored a variety of fiddle styles and drew upon them in a number of my tunes.
+For the first couple of years in this new phase of my music many of my originals were fairly simple tunes.
+I focused on composing melodies and, unlike my earlier work, did not write ensemble scores (until 2008).

-Through the 1990's jazz and roots music along with tango, blues, contemporary classical, and other kinds of music became intertwined in unusual ways in my writing.
-As my music and concepts continued to evolve, a variety of styles and forms emerged along with expanded harmonic color, a quirky humor in much of my work, and a fluid, musically expressive approach to time.
+Through the 1990's, jazz and roots music became intertwined in unusual ways in my writing.
+As my music evolved, it expressed a wide range of styles along with expanded harmonic color, a quirky humor in much of my work, and a fluid, musically expressive approach to time.

-Importantly, this music was directly inspired by my life in Maryland.
+Importantly, this music was directly inspired by my life experiences in Maryland and West Virginia.
 Many of my tunes were inspired by places around the area; in particular, the Appalachian Mountains and Chesapeake Bay.
-Ideas for new music were all around me as I experienced each day.
+Ideas for new music were all around me as I went through each day.

 The new qualities that developed in my music became "my voice".
 In hindsight, it is clear to me that I needed to live here in order to write this particular music.